wolves

 Colorado has the largest elk herd in the world.
 Does it matter if wolves eat a few?

-The statewide elk population is stable; the 2018 estimate is 287,000.
-Colorado Parks and Wildlife has intentionally reduced some elk populations to achieve population objectives set for those herds.
-Currently, 22 of 42 (52 percent) elk herds are still above their current population objective ranges.
+The statewide elk population is stable, with 287,000 individuals according to a 2018 estimate.
+Colorado Parks and Wildlife has intentionally reduced some elk populations to achieve objectives set for those herds.
+Currently, 22 of 42 (52%) elk herds are still above their current population objective ranges.
 However, some herds remain below the established population objective.
 Public perception of the desired number of elk in Colorado varies.
-Elk research and continued management changes such as reductions in cow elk hunting licenses are necessary since elk calf production remains low in many herds.
+Ongoing research is necessary to determine necessary management changes, such as recent reductions in cow elk hunting licenses to address low calf production in many herds.

-Elk and deer herds are struggling in areas and the agency is doing a lot of research to understand why.
+Elk and deer herds are struggling in areas, and the agency is doing research to understand why.
 How would wolves play into that?

 If impacts to deer and elk are noticed at a high enough level, how will wolves be managed to mitigate those impacts?

 All consideration for impacts to wildlife populations will help inform the range of management options for wolves in Colorado.
 Wolves will be one of many factors that may influence ungulate population dynamics.
-As wolves become more established on the landscape, Colorado Parks and Wildlife will adjust its research and management efforts to address these questions.
+As wolves become more established on the landscape, CPW will adjust its research and management efforts to address these questions.

 Status of Colorado's Deer, Elk and Moose Populations